Are you learning Chinese with Anki?

 Which language are you learning?
 Email us to vote for the next language, or join our email list to get notified when new languages launch.

 Pindu is built for conscientious self-learners who prefer direct approaches over gamification.
-If you're comfortable with Anki's spaced repetition system and want to extend it to extensive reading practice, Pindu is designed for you.
+If you're comfortable with Anki's spaced repetition system and want to extend it to reading practice, Pindu is designed for you.

 We think so.
-Language modeling is the single core competency of modern-day Large Language Models.
-In our experience, LLMs excel at generating "descriptively correct" text, i.e. choosing normal words for a situation and using them according to their normal senses.
+Language modeling is the core competency of modern-day Large Language Models.
+In our experience, LLMs excel at generating "descriptively correct" text, i.e., choosing normal words for a situation and using them according to their normal senses.
 While you may not encounter archaic and rare usages unless you specifically ask for them, we see that as a plus for the vast majority of language learners.

 Pindu (品读, pǐn dú) means something like "to savor reading" in Chinese.
 The character 品 represents "tasting" or "savoring," which neatly captures the sense of satisfaction we take from language learning.
 We have gone through a few naming iterations ("BeyondVocab" and "Mosaic") but Pindu feels right.